Wizard Arena™ Rules and Tutorial Video

 Ties

-If all players end the Round with the same Power Level, the Round ends in a Tie and all Bonus damage is canceled.
-In multiplayer games, if several players tie for the highest Power Level, they are Co-Winners, but only the player with the highest amount of Bonus damage deals damage to the losing players.
+If all players end the Round with the same Power Level, the Round ends in a Tie and all Bonus Damage is canceled.

 Ending the Round